riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 <img src="../images/posts/paging-and-sorting-part-2/robo.png" class="img-responsive" />

-We can see we have 4 fields in our customer record, 3 of which we are displaying in the UI.
+We can see we have 4 fields in our customer record, 3 of which we are displayed in the UI.
 Also the column names are slightly different from the table headers, so when we specify the sort field we need to keep in mind the column names in the database.

 Let's start off by sorting via the surname with an order value of 1 (i.e. an ascending sort direction).